 The TFCA is affiliated with the International Federation of Film Critics (FIPRESCI).
 Our members have sat on critics’ juries in Cannes, Berlin, Venice, Toronto, Miami, Palm Springs, Chicago, Pusan, Moscow, Amsterdam, London and Vienna, among others.

-Every year, the TFCA presents awards for Best Picture; Best Director; Best Actor; Best Actor; Best Supporting Actor; Best Supporting Actor; Best Screenplay, Adapted or Original; Best First Feature; the Allan King Documentary Award; Best International Feature; Best Animated Feature; and Rogers Best Canadian Film, which offers a $100,000 purse courtesy of Rogers–the largest cash prize in Canadian film.
+Every year, the TFCA presents awards for Best Picture; Best Director; Best Actor; Best Actor; Best Supporting Actor; Best Supporting Actor; Best Screenplay (to be divided into award for both Adapted and Original in 2023); Best First Feature; the Allan King Documentary Award; Best International Feature; Best Animated Feature; and Rogers Best Canadian Film, which offers a $100,000 purse courtesy of Rogers–the largest cash prize in Canadian film.

 When appropriate, the Association also presents the Company 3 Luminary Award to a Canadian who has enriched the understanding and appreciation of film in this country, the Stella Artois Jay Scott Prize for an emerging Canadian artist, and the Telefilm Canada Emerging Critic Award.